albertchen97/restaurant-finder/README.md

 # Restaurant Finder

-Restaurant Finder is a web application that is similar to Yelp that can get the real-time user location on Google Maps and send personalized notifications about the local business around them.
+Restaurant Finder is a single-page web application that can get the real-time user location on Google Maps and send personalized notifications about the local business around them.

 ## Demo